simeononsecurity/setup-scripts/README.md

 Set up scripts for various OS'es.

 ## Notes:
--These are not meant to be run directly by anyone other than SimeonOnSecurity.
+- These are not meant to be run directly by anyone other than SimeonOnSecurity.
   - Rather, these are public so that you may learn from them to further automate your deployments.

 ## Direct Install Scripts: